dino0320/dino0320.github.io/docs/_posts/platform/windows/about-user-id-of-wsl/en/2025-07-06-about-user-id-of-wsl-en.md

 ```

 ## Why I wrote this article
-While developing a Laravel application using Docker on WSL, I ran into an issue where files created with `php artisan make:...` couldn’t be edited in VSCode running on WSL.
+While developing a Laravel application using Docker on WSL, I ran into an issue where files created with `php artisan make:...` couldn't be edited in VSCode running on WSL.

 The reason is that when files are created inside the Docker container, they are owned by the root user, resulting in file permissions like `-rw-r--r-- 1 root root`.
 However, in VSCode, files are edited as the WSL default user (not root), so write access is denied.